 Access archived SIG presentations

-The Chapter Picnic was held on Saturday, August 8, 2015 at Settlers Cabin Park.
+The Chapter Picnic will be held on Saturday, August 13, 2016 at Settlers Cabin Park.

 Like all chapters of the national AAII organization, ours is run by members who volunteer their energy, ideas and time.
 In return, they gain a unique opportunity to rub shoulders with experienced investors/leaders and to contribute in educating both other members and themselves.
 You need no special qualifications to make a difference here, just a willingness to learn and to collaborate.
 In particular, we’re currently seeking someone to assist in preparing our meeting announcements.
 Several members contribute to the process, and the Announcements Coordinator role is straightforward: Transfer information into AAII’s web-based form.
 Please contact one of our leaders if you’d like to play on our team.